These instructions apply to the Daihatsu Terios Mk2 (J2) 2006-2017.

 If the one-touch (auto) function on your Daihatsu Terios (J2, 2006–2017) has stopped working — usually after a battery disconnection or a flat battery — the driver’s window just needs re-initialising.
-It’s a quick job with no tools.
+It’s a quick job with no tools, and it is not a fault with the motor or the switch.
+The window is simply running in its basic manual mode until you teach the control module where the top and bottom of the glass travel are again.

 Re-initialising the Window